 It was then I lost control of my world and I lost the truth of my heart.
 But one can not find a thing unless it is first lost.

 Many years would pass but the oily lie of my existence began to surface and seep through porous, fragile membrane into consciousness.
-My real heart–the loving and caring heart, the heart that appreciates and respects non-human life, the heart that realized it didn’t have to hide its pain behind cruelty and bravado, the heart that remembered it had been adversely influenced by others–stirred and stretched its atrophied muscles, found the walls of its prison shanty, and began extricating itself, board by rotten, splintered board.
-And under that festering garbage pile lay the footer of who I really was before the world told me who to be, concrete and cinder block strong.
+My real heart–the loving and caring heart that appreciates and respects non-human life, realizing it didn’t have to hide its pain behind cruelty and bravado, and remembering it had been adversely influenced by others–stirred and stretched its atrophied muscles, found the walls of its prison shanty, and began extricating itself.
+And under that splintered pile lay the foundation of who I was before the world told me who to be, concrete and cinder block strong.

-Was I born with intrinsic love of animals–a tiny strand of fiber woven deep in the strands my DNA–or was it learned through the interactions with my unlikely first best friend?
+Was I born with intrinsic love of animals–a tiny strand of fiber woven deep in my DNA–or was it learned through the interactions with my unlikely first best friend?
 I can’t begin to unravel that mystery.
-All I know is Martin helped me build the foundation of who I am today.
-Not only did he give me years of companionship and joy, but the gift of a stretch-marked heart wrapped in the scars of love and grief.
+All I know is Martin gave me years of companionship and joy, and the gift of a stretch-marked heart wrapped in the scars of love and grief.
 His memory helped me find my way home.